-Ghostrank is an option you can select if you would like to support Ghostery.
-When you select it, you allow Ghostery to track trackers as your browser traverses the internet.
+GhostRank is an option you can select if you would like to support Ghostery.
+When you select it, you all Ghostery to track trackers as your browser traverses the internet.
 The anonymous information on the trackers is sent back to us, and we make reports out of it.
 It’s how we make money, it makes the internet more transparent for everyone, and it also makes for some very insightful blog posts on the Purple Box.
-You can learn more about Ghostrank and our parent company, Evidon, here.
+You can learn more about GhostRank and our parent company, Evidon, here.

 Click here to learn more about Evidon's services.
-Also, check out what Ghostery’s senior product manager, Andy, has to say about the company's mission and how it relates to Ghostery.
+Also, check out our blog post about the company's mission and how it relates to Ghostery.

 When a user opts-in to GhostRank, Ghostery sends the following information each time a tracker is encountered: